DP WORLD UK

 Extension

-Effective 1 October 2025, a revised incentive structure was introduced for a further six-month period.
+Effective 1 October 2025, a revised incentive structure was introduced and will remain in place until 30 September 2026.

 This revised model aims to better align operational performance with the programme's sustainability targets, encouraging consistent rail share growth.